nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter4_chapter_4_jesus_the_messiah.md

 <!-- p62 -->
 The book of Hebrews explains at great length across its 13 chapters how Jesus became the perfect sacrifice, and was both the offering for sin, and the High Priest to offer it (Hebrews 3 & 4).
-The priesthood of Jesus is not of the Levitical line (after the tribe of Levi), but was in the manner of Melchizedek, who is said to have no beginning or end, meaning it’s not constrained to the patterns and habits of men (<span class="x-scripture" data-type="ref" data-book="Hebrews" data-chapter="7" data-verses="3" data-lang="en" data-version="NKJV">Hebrews 7:3</span>).
-The limitation of the Levitical priesthood is that it depends on the blood of bulls and goats (<span class="x-scripture" data-type="ref" data-book="Hebrews" data-chapter="9" data-verses="12-13" data-lang="en" data-version="NKJV">Hebrews 9:12-13</span>) whose sacrifice is insufficient for the permanent and lasting remission of sins.
-From our study on sin and sacrifice, we know that the consequence for sins of the people could be put off for a year (<span class="x-scripture" data-type="ref" data-book="Hebrews" data-chapter="10" data-verses="3" data-lang="en" data-version="NKJV">Hebrews 10:3</span>) during the day of atonement, but that this sacrifice had to be renewed constantly.
+The priesthood of Jesus is not of the Levitical line (after the tribe of Levi), but was in the manner of Melchizedek, who is said to have no beginning or end, meaning it’s not constrained to the patterns and habits of men (<span class="x-scripture" data-type="ref" data-book="HEB" data-chapter="7" data-verses="3" data-lang="en" data-version="NKJV">Hebrews 7:3</span>).
+The limitation of the Levitical priesthood is that it depends on the blood of bulls and goats (<span class="x-scripture" data-type="ref" data-book="HEB" data-chapter="9" data-verses="12-13" data-lang="en" data-version="NKJV">Hebrews 9:12-13</span>) whose sacrifice is insufficient for the permanent and lasting remission of sins.
+From our study on sin and sacrifice, we know that the consequence for sins of the people could be put off for a year (<span class="x-scripture" data-type="ref" data-book="HEB" data-chapter="10" data-verses="3" data-lang="en" data-version="NKJV">Hebrews 10:3</span>) during the day of atonement, but that this sacrifice had to be renewed constantly.

 <!-- p63 -->
 Jesus, in dying on the cross (the accounts of which are in Matthew 27, Mark 15, John 19 and Luke 23) shed His blood, and made payment for the sins, past, present, and future, for of all of humanity.
 Isaiah 53 reveals Jesus as the suffering servant, who took the full weight of punishment and anguish on Himself.
 His one-time death became the final, ultimate sacrifice.
-Jesus is the lamb of God (<span class="x-scripture" data-type="ref" data-book="John" data-chapter="1" data-verses="29" data-lang="en" data-version="NKJV">John 1:29</span>), without spot or wrinkle (sin); because He was perfect and complete and holy, the shedding of His innocent blood made atonement possible. **No more sacrifices are needed or acceptable.
+Jesus is the lamb of God (<span class="x-scripture" data-type="ref" data-book="JHN" data-chapter="1" data-verses="29" data-lang="en" data-version="NKJV">John 1:29</span>), without spot or wrinkle (sin); because He was perfect and complete and holy, the shedding of His innocent blood made atonement possible. **No more sacrifices are needed or acceptable.
 The old ones were only temporary-but Jesus’ was complete and final.**

 <!-- p64 -->
-Through death and resurrection, we have a new and better covenant (<span class="x-scripture" data-type="ref" data-book="Hebrews" data-chapter="8" data-verses="6" data-lang="en" data-version="NKJV">Hebrews 8:6</span>), one secured with the blood of God's own son, Jesus is the mediator of the covenant, He is the go-between.
-Through the sacrifice of Christ, we receive salvation, and He is the author of *‘eternal salvation to all those who obey Him*’ (<span class="x-scripture" data-type="ref" data-book="Hebrews" data-chapter="5" data-verses="9" data-lang="en" data-version="NKJV">Hebrews 5:9</span>).
+Through death and resurrection, we have a new and better covenant (<span class="x-scripture" data-type="ref" data-book="HEB" data-chapter="8" data-verses="6" data-lang="en" data-version="NKJV">Hebrews 8:6</span>), one secured with the blood of God's own son, Jesus is the mediator of the covenant, He is the go-between.
+Through the sacrifice of Christ, we receive salvation, and He is the author of *‘eternal salvation to all those who obey Him*’ (<span class="x-scripture" data-type="ref" data-book="HEB" data-chapter="5" data-verses="9" data-lang="en" data-version="NKJV">Hebrews 5:9</span>).

 <!-- p65 -->